Jason-StreamTeck/Xiaomi-Monitor/README.md

 - `Device with address ##:##:##:##:##:## was not found.`
 - A Blank Error

-9) Terminate the program as you wish and check the contents of the output CSV file for data.
+9) Check the contents of the output CSV file for updated data.

+10) Terminate the program.

-10) (Optional) Run the API server to mock retrieve measurement data
+11) (Optional) Run the API server to mock retrieve measurement data
 ```bash
 uvicorn server:app --reload
 ```

-11) (Optional) Run the Socket server to mock retrieve measurement data
+12) (Optional) Run the Socket server to mock retrieve measurement data
 ```bash
 python socket_server.py
 ```